Skip to main content

 Minimizing Symptom Flares

 Exercise is an essential part of staying fit and healthy, but it is hard to do if it increases your pain.
 The trick to managing fibromyalgia pain is to avoid overworking any of your muscles.
-You need frequent rest breaks and must change positions to avoid muscle strain.
+You need frequent breaks and must change positions to avoid muscle strain.
 Of course, this is easier said than done.
 So, to minimize the impact of using your muscles, try different self-help techniques and medication strategies.

 Self-Help Techniques